-- Tell your story: who are you, and why do you care about voting?
+- Tell your story: who are you, and why do you care about this issue?

 - End with a strong conclusion.
 Whatever you are asking your audience, make sure your conclusion is clear and forceful.

 - For further tips and recommendations, check out these resource guides for writing an op-ed or a letter to the editor.

 Step 3: Fill in the details: